shienkoh/mygeneboleh/README.md

 # Code Documentation for mygeneboleh's DSA4262 project

 ## Purpose of script
-The following documents contain instructions to run the m6A classifier determined by mygeneboleh, as part of the final project for DSA4262 Sense-making Case Analysis : Health and Medicine for Academic Year 2022/23
+The following document contains instructions to run the m6A classifier determined by mygeneboleh, as part of the final project for DSA4262 Sense-making Case Analysis : Health and Medicine for Academic Year 2022/23

 ## Installing VS Code
 Code can be run with any editor of your choice, but this documentation will be using Visual Studio Code (VS Code).